-Trump Blamed Puerto Rico For Hurricane Maria’s Destruction, Showing A Total Lack Of Empathy
+Trump Blamed Puerto Rico For Hurricane Maria's Destruction For The Most F-ed Up Reason

 It's hard to ever be really surprised at President Donald Trump's reaction to everything, but sometimes he really outdoes himself.
 Last week, Puerto Rico was hit by Hurricane Maria and most of the island still remains without power or cell phone service.
 It is a humanitarian disaster that many Americans were waiting for the president to address, somewhere in between his tweets over the weekend about the NFL and protests.
 When he finally did tweet about the crisis, Trump seemed to blame Puerto Rico for Hurricane Maria's destruction, as if the island were at fault for the weather.
 Romper has reached out to the White House for clarification and is awaiting a response.